yurimann/bad-boss-database-migrations-assignment/README.md

     1. Running the migration
     2. Noting the changes in the `schema.rb`
-    3. Noting the changes to the database using `dbconsole`
+    3. Noting the changes to the database using `rails db`
     4. Ensuring you can properly rollback and re-run the migration.

 ![Mr. Burns](bosses/mr-burns.jpg)